bhauman/lein-figwheel/doc/editor_repls.md

 Clojure REPL.
 The ClojureScript REPL needs to compile code to JavaScript and then ship it off to an evaluation environment.

-Folks who have been using ClojureScript for a while had to deal with a REPL that didn't work very well and from this perspective are grateful for a REPL that just starts up and stays connected to the evaluation environment.
+Folks who have been using ClojureScript for a while initially had to deal with a REPL that didn't work very well, and from this perspective are grateful for a REPL that just starts up and stays connected to the evaluation environment.

-Folks who are new to ClojureScript and are familiar with the Clojure REPL workflow, often expect to reproduce this workflow in ClojureScript and are often quickly frustrated by this process.
+Folks who are new to ClojureScript and are familiar with the Clojure REPL workflow, often expect to reproduce this workflow in ClojureScript and are often quickly disappointed by the ClojureScript REPL.

 nREPL is the defacto REPL for remote Clojure REPL connections and while this works great for Clojure, ClojureScript support is a